 There are multiple training providers offering the Field Guides Association of Southern Africa (FGASA) accredited Field Guide Course.
 If you are interested in gaining skills and qualifications applicable to many environmental-based careers, or test the waters in the career of Field Guiding, there is no better place to train than in the iconic South African Lowveld; arguably the best wildlife location in the country.

-Please contact us for our recommended training providers.
+Follow the contact link below to inquire about our recommended training providers.

 CONTACT US for reservations and queries.